InemesitMatthew/Auto-Betty/README.md

 To use this script, follow these steps:

-1. Clone this repository to your local machine or download the script (e.g:`format_betty.sh`).
+1. Clone this repository to your local machine or download the script (`auto_betty.sh`).

 2. Make the script executable with the following command: